 To make this creepy looking dip, make sure you have the following on hand:

 • Pastry bags – Used for piping the frosting across the top of the dip in the shape of a brain.
-If you can, I’d recommend picking up “real” pastry bags (as opposed to a ZipLoc bag with a corner cut) for easy decorating.
+If you can, I’d recommend picking up “real” pastry bags (as opposed to a with a corner cut) for easy decorating.
 That’s not to say that you couldn’t create the look of the brains with a ZipLoc bag, but it will be significantly easier with a pastry bag and piping tip.

 • Decorating Tip A (big round tip) – This will give you the wide, round shape needed for drawing the lines and squiggles of the brain.